drestauri/electrical-box-monitor/README.md

 A1024
 ```
 The 1st character is a letter identifying the data being sent and the number starting from the second character
 is the actual data point.
-The Arduino's analog data comes a value from 0-1024, and other data may also be sent
+The Arduino's analog data comes as a value from 0-1024, and other data may also be sent
-if necessary such as the sample rate, device state of health, etc.
+if necessary such as the sample rate, device state of health, Arduino's software version, etc.

-This software takes the messages received from the Arduino and calculates the average over 1 second.
-This data
+The Electrical Box Monitor code (this code) takes the messages received from the Arduino and calculates the average
-is stored for 60 seconds and then used to calculate and save the average consumption for the past 60 minutes, 24
+over 1 second.
+This data is stored for 60 seconds and then used to calculate and save the average consumption for
-hours, 31 days, or 24 months.
-Every second, the data is also sent via a GMSEC message to a message queue (GMSEC
+the past 60 minutes, 24 hours, 31 days, or 24 months.
+Every second, the data is also sent via a GMSEC message to a
-Bolt) that is also running on this or another device.
-Another device (such as a PC) can connect over wi-fi to
+message queue (GMSEC Bolt) that is also running on this or another device.
+Another device (such as a PC) can connect
-the the message queue and receive those messages and process them for displaying them on a screen or sending
+over wi-fi to the the message queue and receive those messages and process them for displaying them on a screen or
-email alerts, etc.
+sending email alerts, etc.

+IMPORTANT: The Arduino must send values for A, B, C, and D (data from analog channels 0-3) as well as S, L (status
+information for sample rate and average loop time) in order for the data or status GMSEC message to be sent.
+If no
+data or only partial data is received, it is not sent.
+When this code receives all 4 values, it will add it to an
+average running value and that average value gets sent every second so that we portray the power consumption measured
+over 1 second as accurately as possible rather than just the max value for that one second.
+Modify this to fit your
+application or for testing as you see fit.

-This software can also receive commands over GMSEC to send data other than the 1 second samples.
+This code can also receive commands over GMSEC to send strings of data for all other durations of time other than
+the 1 second samples in case the other device would like to display or process longer term data.

 # Installation
 This code is provided as a complete software package with the exception of the GMSEC API components.
 The GMSEC